-Serbia: Energy Community perspective on Serbia energy sector reform18.
-November 2014. / News Serbia Energy
+Serbia: Energy Community perspective on Serbia energy sector reform, News Serbia Energy

 At the International Conference “Power Plants 2014”, Simon Uzunov, in front of the Energy Community Secretariat, held a presentation about “Politics and Markets in the Energy Community”.